 Step 4: PREPARING A HOUSEHOLD BUDGET

 Now that you have decided to buy a home, the next step is to consider how much you can afford.
 To do this, you need to prepare a budget of all of your monthly expenses.
 When you do this, you have to take into consideration all of the costs that are involved with owning and maintaining a home.
 Underestimating the monthly expense to own a home can cause a lot of stress and is a financial headache.
 There aren’t many things worse than being “house poor”.
 That is to say, spending so much of your income on housing-related expenses that you struggle to meet other financial obligations.
 The good news is that you can avoid this by planning ahead and preparing a household budget.
+A household budget is something you should use every month.
+A household budget will help you do the following:- know what price of home you should be looking to buy (i.e. know what you can afford),

 - see where you spend money,